 The Boon Lay Extension, which was completed on 28 February 2009, consists of Pioneer and Joo Koon stations and a 3.8km twin tracked viaduct.
 The extension is linked to the existing Boon Lay station of the East West Line.

-The western section of the East West Line will be extended by another 7.5km with four more stations, linking Joo Koon to Tuas Link.
-The extension will provide a faster way to travel around the Jurong Industrial Estate, and to the Tuas Checkpoint.
+The western section of the East West Line was extended by another 7.5km with four more stations, linking Joo Koon to Tuas Link.
+The extension provides a faster way to travel around the Tuas industrial area, and to the Tuas Checkpoint.

-As part of the extension, a 26-hectare depot will also be built after Tuas Link to provide stabling and maintenance facilities for additional trains and cater for future capacity expansion of the North South Line and East West Line.
+As part of the extension, a 26-hectare depot after Tuas Link provides stabling and maintenance facilities for additional trains, catering for future capacity expansion of the North South Line and East West Line.

 To enhance commuters' safety and reduce the incidence of track intrusions, all 36 elevated stations on the North South and East West Lines are retrofitted with half height platform screen doors in four stages between August 2009 and June 2012.

 The half height platform screen doors are 1.5 metres high and are installed along the edge of the station platform to create a barrier separating the trackside and the platform.

 The North South and East West Lines will have its signalling upgraded to the SelTrac Communications-Based Train Control (CBTC) system from Thales.
 Trains will be allowed to run at an interval of 100 seconds during peak periods, down from the current 120 seconds with the existing system.

 With the addition of new trains and the upgrading of the signalling system, commuters would expect to have shorter waiting times during the peak hours and there would be a potential 20% improvement to the existing capacity.